 Voltage positioning can be used to minimize peak-to-peak output voltage excursions under worst-case transient loading conditions.
 The open-loop DC gain of the control loop is reduced depending upon the maximum load step specifications.
-Voltage positioning can easily be added to either or both controllers by loading the I{TH} pin with a resistive divider having a Thevenin equivalent voltage source equal to the midpoint operating voltage range of the error amplifier, or 1.2V (see Figure 8).
+Voltage positioning can easily be added to the LTC3728 by loading the $I{TH}$ pin with a resistive divider having a Thevenin equivalent voltage source equal to the midpoint operating voltage range of the error amplifier, or 1.2V (see Figure 8).